9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 <br>**The bot moves one square at a time**
 <br>**The bot moves up, right, left, and down**
 <br>**The bot paints**
-3) Students work individually on their worksheet.
+3) Work individually on the worksheet.
-4) Students raise their hands to give answers.
+5)
+Possible Answers:

-5) Students write in what each symbols means on their worksheet.
+6) Students write in what each symbols means on their worksheet.

 {% endtable %}